InQuest/iocextract/README.md

 pip install iocextract
 ```

-If you have problems installing on Windows, try installing `regex` directly
-by downloading the [appropriate wheel from PyPI](https://pypi.org/project/regex/#files) and running e.g.:
+If you have problems installing on Windows, try installing `regex` directly by downloading the [appropriate wheel from PyPI](https://pypi.org/project/regex/#files) and installing via `pip`:

 ```bash
 pip install regex-2018.06.21-cp27-none-win_amd64.whl